5 behavioral science hacks to convince the unwilling to get vaccinated

 Next best options, less aggressive

 Operationalizing a Vaccine Pass system is hard, will take time, and will certainly meet resistance.
 Alternatively, we can help people make better decisions today by using what we know about human behavior.
-Here are four ideas, based on psychological insights, that we can do right now.
+Here are five ideas, based on psychological insights, that we can do right now.

 1. Schedule vaccination appointments